Stiofain-MacMathuna/glance-member-management/README.md

 docker compose exec backend python manage.py seed_glance
 ```

-Access the app at http://localhost:8080.
+Access the app locally at http://localhost:8080.

-Deployment (AWS)
+## Deployment (AWS)

 This project is deployed on an AWS EC2 t3.micro instance.